Austin and the Texas Hill Country

 1. Barton Springs Pool in Austin Texas

 In the heart of Austin, Barton Springs Pool is a must for summertime visits.
-The three-acre pool features a diving board, zero-entry rock-bottomed area for the littles and lap swimming.
-Barton Springs Pool is located inside of Zilker Metropolitian Park,
+The three-acre pool features a diving board, a zero-entry rock-bottomed area for the littles and lap swimming.
+Barton Springs Pool is located inside of Zilker Metropolitan Park,

-Located at 2201 Barton Springs Road.
-Open year-round from 5 a.m. to 10 p.m. on Monday through Wednesday and Friday through Sunday.
-From 5 a.m. to 8 a.m. and 8 p.m. to 10 p.m. is unguarded swim for the lap swimmers only.
-Thursday is pool cleaning day so it is closed from 9 a.m. to 7 p.m. though open for lap swimming.
+Located at 2201 Barton Springs Road, it is open year-round from 5 a.m. to 10 p.m.
+Monday through Wednesday and Friday through Sunday.
+From 5 a.m. to 8 a.m., it is an unguarded swim for lap swimmers only.
+Thursday is pool cleaning day, so it is closed from 9 a.m. to 7 p.m. and open for early morning lap swimming only.

 The Deep Eddy Pool, in Austin.
 Texas swimming holes.

-The family pool at Deep Eddy features a zero-entry thanks for a recent renovation.
+The family pool at Deep Eddy features a zero-entry, thanks to a recent renovation. credit: Catherine Paker

 2. Deep Eddy Pool in Austin Texas

-Along the shores of the Colorado River swimmers have gathered at Deep Eddy Pool for nearly 100 years.
-It’s the oldest swimming pool in Texas and on the list of National Register of Historic Places
+Along the shores of the Colorado River, swimmers have gathered at Deep Eddy Pool for nearly 100 years.
+It’s the oldest swimming pool in Texas and is on the list of the National Register of Historic Places.

 With spring water ranging from 65F to 75F, new water is pumped into the pool every other day.
 The bathhouse dates back to the Depression and was a project of the Works Progress Administration (WPA).